 This Code is intended to serve as a source of information to help you apply our values to situations you may face in the course of doing business.
 The Code summarizes the standards of conduct that guide our actions.
 Although it does not offer an answer for every situation, it provides the resources you need to make ethical decisions.
-Refer to it often in your work, use good judgment, and always seek guidance if you need additional assistance.
+Refer to it often in your work, use good judgement, and always seek guidance if you need additional assistance.
 More detailed policies and procedures are noted in the Code along with contact information that can be helpful to you.

-Our ability to execute the Laboratory's mission depends on our ability to be successful in all areas outlined in the Lab agenda.
+Our ability to execute the Laboratory's mission depends on all employees doing their jobs well.
 This is what's referred to as "simultaneous excellence."
-Our values are what we use to achieve simultaneous excellence: providing excellent service, building integrity and working well as a team.
+Our values are what we use to achieve simultaneous excellence: providing excellent service, building integrity, and working well as a team.
 In essence, "How we do things is as important as what we do."
 As employees of Los Alamos National Laboratory (LANL), we are fortunate to have a culture that sets us apart and defines who we are as an organization.
 Our unique culture is continually renewed by the choices and actions each of us makes every day.